shardeum/network-status/README.md

 * To get started, ensure you have `Node.js` installed preferably v18+
 * Adhere to the requirements of each submodule (frontend & backend)

+### Monitored Services
+The services we monitor are defined in [the endpoints.json](https://github.com/shardeum/network-status/blob/main/backend/endpoints.json) file which contains the URLs of each service along with their expected response structures.

 ### Installation

 #### Clone the Network Status Repository.